 Policy

 The Purpose for Selection and Review of Graduate Faculty The quality of the graduate degrees granted by Minnesota State University Moorhead depends upon the qualifications and expertise of faculty involved in the entire graduate educational experience.
-Selection and review of Graduate Faculty is designed to account for quality, expertise, and participation in graduate education.
+Selection and review of graduate faculty are designed to account for quality, expertise, and participation in graduate education.

 Categories of Graduate Faculty